 A DAY AT THE …

 Presented as a series of weekend programmes, the purpose of this series is to adapt the practices of well-known wellness retreats to suit the urban living space.
 These guides have been created to counteract the pace of modern living.
-These full day programs from the best retreats in the world, encourage new practices of self-care, and inspire our readers to let go and reconnect with themselves.
+These full day programmes from the best retreats in the world, encourage new practices of self-care, and inspire our readers to let go and reconnect with themselves.
 Drawing on the expertise of specialists from international luxury health resorts, this series takes an intelligent approach to health and wellbeing that encompasses spiritual growth and the realignment of the body and the mind.
 In consultation with Ayurvedic physicians, plant-based chefs and personal trainers, these two-day programs can be practiced as and when the body needs to be revived and restored.

 By reducing the distraction of choice, The Ranch Malibu’s immersive approach helps to simplify the path towards health.
 Providing a safe space for physical, spiritual and mental growth, their retreat is designed as a sanctuary from the strain of modern living.